Live streaming Events: Easy, Step-By-Step Guide

 Then, on the other side of the spectrum, there are all types of organisations broadcasting all types of live streams.
 From virtual graduation ceremonies to online church services and everything in-between, live streaming events is becoming the norm, rather than the exception.

-And, with 30% of employees working remotely, companies need to adopt ways to bring together their workforce through live online events and seminars.
+And, with 84% of employees eager to continue working remotely, companies need to adopt ways to bring together their workforce through live online events and seminars.
 Internal live streaming—using secure, high-quality channels–enables your employees to bond and collaborate, no matter the geographic location.

 Coupled with the ability to monetize your streams, live event broadcasting also enables companies large and small to enter the booming business of PPV streaming.